 ‘tsu’ as a pause

 We cannot extend consonants like ‘k’, ‘p’, ‘b’, or ‘ch’, because they have explosive sounds.
 In this case, a ‘tsu’ before any of them indicates a small pause, which is technically called a glottal stop.
-In romaji we indicate this pause doubling the consonant that follows the ‘tsu’, e.g., っこ becomes ‘kko’, except in the case of ‘ch-‘, in which っち becomes ‘tch’.
+In romaji we indicate this pause doubling the consonant that follows the ‘tsu’, e.g., っこ becomes ‘kko’, except in the case of ‘ch-‘, in which っち we write it as ‘tch’.

 ‘tsu’ as a sudden stop

 We can also have an abrupt pause, i.e., a glottal stop, at the end of a word.
-In English, we use ellipsis (…) to indicate a suspended dragged-on word or thought, like in “Do you really think so… ?”, but we do not have a way to indicate the opposite, when a word finishes abruptly.
-In Japanese we also use ellipsis to indicate a suspended word or thought, and we use the small ‘tsu’ to indicate a word or thought stopped abruptly.
+In English, we indicate when a word finishes abruptly with a dash.
+In Japanese we indicate a suspended word or thought with a small ‘tsu’.
 This dynamic happens often in dialogs so we will find it often in mangas.

-In the scene, both the words ‘kudasai’ (‘Please, do for me’) and ‘hayaku’ (‘fast!’ or ‘hurry up!’) are finished abruptly, so they end with a small ‘tsu’: 「くださいっ」and 「早くっ」.
-In this case, the woman said the words as requests, so in English we could have expressed them as ‘kadasai!’ and ‘hayaku!’, even though they are not actually exclamations.
-If the woman had been interrupted mid-word while she was saying ‘kudasai’, we would have written it in Japanese as「くだっ」, while in English we would have written it as ‘kuda…’, hopping that the situation makes clear that this is not a suspended dragged-on word, but an interrupted one.
+In the scene, both the words ‘kudasai’ (‘Please, do for me’) and ‘hayaku’ (‘fast!’ or ‘hurry up!’) are finished abruptly, so they end with a small ‘tsu’: ‘くださいっ’ and ‘早くっ’.
+In this case, the woman said the words as strong requests, i.e., as orders, so in English we could have expressed them as ‘kudasai!’ and ‘hayaku!’, even though they are not actually exclamations.
+If the woman had been interrupted mid-word while she was saying ‘kudasai’, we would have written it in English as, say, ‘kuda-‘ while, in Japanese, it would have been ‘くだっ’.

 ‘tsu’ as a word connector